jaunt/EJS-Site-Builder-Docs/airfry/data/md/setup.md

 ## Public Directory

 This directory is copied recursively into your output directory, for your convenience.
-The copying occurs before Airfy runs so it's possible you can overwrite files you write if you are not careful.
+The copying occurs before Airfry runs so it's possible you can overwrite these files in your output directory with your generate scripts.

 ## Cache Directory